Updated January 8th, 2018 – We have updated this page based on consumer feedback we received during the last year.

 First of all, you must define the term organic because you’ll find many wrong labeling.

 You must make sure that it doesn’t have materials such as vinyl covering.
 Your baby’s safety may have a hazardous effect.
 Among other things you should look for in an organic bed is the CertiPUR-US certified label.
 Even though some mattresses have polyurethane foam in them, if they have this label, they may be called organic and are ultimately safe for your child.
-In order for the product to be called organic, all fibers used for making it must be natural.
+For the product to be called organic, all fibers used for making it must be natural.
 Read all the labels thoroughly and ensure that everything is genuine because most of the manufacturer’s instructions are deceiving.

 If you’d like to learn more we recommend reading our full organic crib guide.